• Home

 “I hate school.”

-Related reading: Parenting a Strong-Willed Sensitive Child: This is what you need to know
+Related reading: Parenting a Strong-Willed Sensitive Child: This is What You Need to Know

 How should you respond when your child says she hates school?
 If your child starts to hate school, this is how to respond in a way that supports your child while working with the school to come up with a solution. #parenting #positiveparenting